slsa-framework/slsa/docs/spec/v1.0/levels.md

 <dl class="as-table">
 <dt>Summary<dd>

 Builds run on a hardened build service that offers strong tamper protection.
+The provenance is very difficult to exploit even for a determined adversary.

 <dt>Intended for<dd>

 Most software releases.
+Build L3 usually requires significant changes to existing build services.

 <dt>Requirements<dd>